crajcan/the_rust_programming_language/notes.md

 - the return type isn't Self
 - There are no generic type parameters

-Once you have used a _trait object_, rust no longer knows the concret type that's implementing that trait.
+Once you have created a _trait object_, the runnign program no longer knows the concrete type that's implementing that trait.

-trait objects do not rememver the concrete type of the values that they hold.
+trait objects do not remember the concrete type of the values that they hold.
 So you wouldn't be able to call a trait method that returns `Self` on a trait object, because it would not know what type to return.
 Similarily, a trait method with a generic type parameter could not be called by a trait object, because it would not know what concrete type to fill in.

 Suppose we tried to make a trait object for `Clone` which has a trait method that returns an instance of `Self`: